The Ultimate Guide to Hiring an International Contractor

 What are Common Compliance Issues When Hiring an International Contractor?

-When you hire an international contractor, you will have compliance obligations both at home and in the foreign location.
+When you hire an international contractor, you will have compliance obligations both at home and in a foreign location.
 This dual legal obligation is similar to hiring employees abroad and you will have to comply with the following:

 - Tax reporting and withholding rules in both countries